Friday, April 16, 2010

 Natural occurrence of Greenhouse Effect

+When there is an intrusion of human intervention, things go out of control and the initially natural process is made to become a main source of problem to the environment.
+Nature can no longer adjust itself to adapt to the overly polluted environment and is slowing regurgitating.
 From this module, I feel that I have not learned to do anything big or influential.
 Instead, I get an idea that it is more important for individuals to each play a small part in saving our earth.
 Many have argued that today’s society does not allow people to spare time and effort for the environment.
 Therefore, by doing small, people do not have an excuse as it will not create much distortion to our everyday lives.
 It can on the other hand bring more benefits even before we take notice of it.
 For example, start to travel by foot more according to individual level of comfortness and people will soon realize they are getting healthier than they used to.
 For myself, I have started to make conscious to write smaller to reduce paper consumption, frequent use of public transport, print 6 slides per page instead of 4 slides, eat lesser especially cut down on meat consumption and junk food, and many many more!!!

 All in all, other than the additional information and knowledge on the environment and global issues, I learn to appreciate the precious place I am living in and learn to be less self centered.
 Perhaps, the word “learning” is not strong enough to reflect how I feel.
 A better phrase will be “self-realization”.
-I learn to prevent myself with coming up with smart excuses (like how Singapore’s government did).
+I learn to prevent myself with coming up with smart excuses (like how Singapore ’s government did).
 The principle of sustainable development by Singapore which is to achieve growth without sacrificing nature and the quality of the environment, thus ensuring their preservation for use by future generations has not been successful.
 There are still evidence of “nature” under threat in Singapore and not legally protected.
 Nature valorised according to its use and economic value.
 It seems to me that many people still have not understood the true need for environmental sustainability.
 Perhaps NUS should seriously consider making it compulsory for all students to fulfill at least one environmental module.

 Reflection on Lecture Ten- Environmental awareness